williamjking/FedMedCo/README.md

   tail -f /var/log/tomcat8/catalina.out
   ```

+## Continuous Integration

+Read more about our [Continuous Integration](docs/ContinuousIntegration.md).

 ## Monitoring

 The application is monitored via the the Amazon Web Services (AWS) control panel.
-See screenshots of our [AWS Monitoring](docs/Docs.md#monitoring).
+See screenshots of our [AWS Monitoring](docs/Monitoring.md).

 ## API Reference